t0yman/ray-tracer_demo/README.md

 # C++ Ray Tracer

-A minimal ray-tracer implementation in C++ that renders a 3D sphers with surface normal shading.
+A minimal ray-tracer implementation in C++ that renders a 3D sphere with surface normal shading.

 ![Ray Traced Sphere](ray-tracer_demo_output.jpg)